-Here's a big welcome to the couponers who took the class at WRAL on Saturday!
-Read on for a number of tips and links to resources we discussed that should help you get started in your couponing adventure and take you to the next level of saving!
+Here's a big welcome to the folks who took the class at WRAL on Saturday!
+Read on for a number of tips and links to resources that should help you to get started in your couponing adventure and take you to the next level of saving!

 Price Book: Click the link in the box above to find my price book with the prices to look for when shopping for food and non-food essentials.
 You may want to print the list so you have it with your coupons while you are shopping.

 Grocery Store coupon policies: Click the link in the box above for a summary of the policies as well as links to the store coupon policies on their websites.
 You may want to print them and have them with you in case there is any coupon confusion.

 Drug Store Reward Programs: The link in the box above will lead you to an explanation of the drug store policies.

 Printable coupon websites, coupon clipping services, sending expired coupons to military overseas: Click HERE